CaptainDario/DaKanji-Desktop/README.md

 ### Running the exe
 This is the recommended way of running the application. <br/>
-You only have to head over to the [release section](https://github.com/CaptainDario/DaKanjiRecognizer/releases) and download the latest release.
+You only have to head over to the [release section](https://github.com/CaptainDario/DaKanji/releases) and download the latest release.
-Unzip it and run the DaKanjiRecognizer executable inside the folder.<br/>
+Unzip it and run the DaKanji executable inside the folder.<br/>

 That's it!